Security-Scoped URLs

 What Are Security-Scoped URLs?

-- Can be created only from user-granted file access (via file pickers or drag-drop)
+- Created only from user-granted file access (file picker, drag-and-drop)

-- Grants an app temporary or persistent access to files outside the app sandbox
+- Grants temporary access to files outside the app sandbox

 url.stopAccessingSecurityScopedResource()